mttaborturtle/CodeSummary-TheaterSite/README.md

         document.getElementById("DevTotal").innerHTML = children;
     </script>

 The following is the CSS styling I created for the page.
-This code was inserted into the master CSS style page.
+This code was inserted into the master CSS style page:

     /* Styling for Home/Signin page */
     #home-signin-headliner {